Make your own homemade pumpkin spice blend at home for coffee, pies, cakes and more.

 This morning I woke up and decided that I would try to make my own version of this popular coffee beverage at home.
 So I grabbed some spices, put the moka on the stove and got to work making a less sweet, simple version of the PSL.
 Spices, coffee, coconut cream and coconut sugar.
 Nothing fancy but delicious, and I didn't even have to change out of my pyjamas!
 I made enough of the spice mixture to last a few days so I can continue to enjoy my version of the PSL all week.
 Give it a try - it's easy, delicious, you have full control over all of the ingredients and it's sure to save you some money (those drinks are expensive!).

 You can use this spice blend for more than just coffee!
 Try it in pumpkin pie, muffins, a spice loaf, chia pudding and so much more.

-- Measure all spices into a small jar.
-Mix thoroughly and set aside.
+- Measure all spices into a small jar with a tight fitting lid.

 - Store this spice blend covered and use as desired.